Shhh - forget that word!

 Better Ways to Phrase Things

 Simple changes in language can help patients feel respected rather than defined by a disease.
-By choosing words that put the person first, nurses can provide care that is both honest and humane, empowering patients rather than inadvertently undermining their dignity.
+By choosing words that put the person first, nurses can provide care that is both honest and humane, empowering rather than inadvertently undermining dignity.

 In a nurse handover that is in front of the patient or client, there are, in my view, much better ways to explain.